-Among the most outstanding plants for the late-summer and fall garden.
-It's called Calamintha nepeta nepeta, and its wiry, 18in stems present a cloud of dainty, lavender-and-white flowers that start blooming in August and continue without pause until frost, sometimes past.
+Among the most outstanding plants for the late-summer and fall garden is Calamintha nepeta nepeta.
+Its 18" stems present a cloud of dainty, lavender-and-white flowers that start blooming in August and continue without pause until frost, sometimes past.
 The leaves are a soft mid-green that always looks fresh.
 When crushed, they give off a rush of tart, minty fragrance that works like smelling salts on a hot day.
 For that reason alone, Calamintha is a fine choice for the front of borders, where a pinch is always at hand.

 This amazing plant thrives in any well-drained, sunny location and shrugs off heat and drought (afternoon shade is recommended in the warmer reaches of Zone 9 in the West).
 We've yet to find a color or shape that it doesn't look perfectly natural with.
 As you can tell, we're nuts about Calamintha.